filecoin-project/specs/bootstrap.md

 A strawman bootstrapping sequence would have nodes use these initial peers to sync up to the canonical chain.
 However, new connection requests might effecitvely DoS these peers, making the Filecoin network unavailable to new nodes.
 Therefore, Filecoin bootstrapping seeks to "load-balance" initial requests to ensure the network remains widely available.

-We connect to each of these initial peers (via DNS or IP, with a slight preference to IP connections as they are harder to coop) and then initiate the `hello handshake` (see in [network protocols](./network-protocols.md#hello-handshake)), getting back
+We connect to each of these initial peers (via DNS or hard-coded IP, with a slight preference to hard-coded IP connections as they are harder to coop) and then initiate the `hello handshake` (see in [network protocols](./network-protocols.md#hello-handshake)), getting back

 ```go
 type HelloMessage struct {